WANTAGH CHAMBER OF COMMERCE BY- LAWS

 Section 1: Any person, firm, association, partnership, corporation, limited liability company or other legal entity (hereinafter referred to in these Articles as “applicant”):

 a.
-Having an interest in the general welfare in the community of Wantagh and in furthering the objectives of the Chamber’
+Applicant must have an interest in the general welfare in the community of Wantagh and in furthering the objectives of the Chamber as well as be in business or a profession with a physical location in Wantagh or having owners be a resident of Wantagh.

 b.
-Any applicant, at the discretion of the Board of Directors, whose membership furthers the purpose of the Chamber; shall be eligible to apply for membership.
+Any applicant whose membership furthers the purpose of the Chamber; shall be eligible to apply for membership regardless of physical location or residency at the discretion of the Board of Directors and its majority vote.

 Section 2: Applications for membership shall be on forms provided for that purpose.
 Election of applicants shall be by a majority vote of the Board of Directors at any meeting thereof.
 The Board of Directors shall have the right, in its sole and absolute discretion, to approve or disapprove any application for membership.
 Any member so elected shall become a member upon payment of the regularly scheduled dues and any applicable initiation fee.
 When a member owns more than one business within the Wantagh community, it shall be within the discretion of the Board of Directors to determine the membership status of each bysiness.